Strange & Delicious Beers You Haven’t Tried Yet

 Brewed by: Brew Rebellion

-The adventurous brewers at Brew Rebellion in San Bernardino, California are known for making unusual concoctions and this brew highlights none other than Fruity Pebbles cereal.
+The adventurous brewers at Brew Rebellion in Banning, California, are known for making unusual concoctions and this brew highlights none other than Fruity Pebbles cereal.

 Beer for breakfast?
 Why didn’t we think of that!
 The easy-drinking stout begins with flavors of roasted malt and chocolate before finishing with a mélange of fruity flakes.
 The use of lactose adds a sweet and milky creaminess that isn’t unlike a bowl of sweet cereal.

-Want more?
-You’ll find additional adult-style takes on childhood nostalgia with the brewery’s Cinnamon Breakfast Cereal Milk Stout, Chocolaty Cereal Milk Stout and Apple Cinnamon Cereal Milk Stout.
+They’ve also produced additional adult-style takes on childhood nostalgia with Cinnamon Breakfast Cereal Milk Stout, Chocolaty Cereal Milk Stout and Apple Cinnamon Cereal Milk Stout.

 Origin: Lakewood, NY, U.S.A.